 - MGMT1004 Foundations of Sport and Recreation

-- Students will review the history of sport, recreation, and leisure time activities in Canada.
-Students will progress towards a group presentation of an overview of the development of national bodies, professional governing societies and regulatory agencies of sport, recreation and fitness.
+- Students review the history of sport, recreation, and leisure time activities in Canada.
+Students progress towards a group presentation of an overview of the development of national bodies, professional governing societies and regulatory agencies of sport, and recreation and fitness.

 - ANAT1000 Human Anatomy and Physiology

-- Students will be able to utilize terminology of anatomical classification and organization of the body to describe the role of various organ symptoms to support homeostasis.
-Emphasis will be given to the musculoskeletal, cardiopulmonary and neuroendocrine systems to prepare the student for Introduction to Kinesiology.
+- Students utilize terminology of anatomical classification and organization of the body to describe the role of various organ symptoms to support homeostasis.
+Emphasis will be given to the musculoskeletal, cardiopulmonary and neuroendocrine systems to prepare students for Introduction to Kinesiology.

 - PSYC1013 Lifespan Development

 - The principles and determinants of development are discussed.
-Included is the application of developmental theories related to physical, psychological, social, cognitive, moral and spiritual changes throughout the lifespan
+Topics include the application of developmental theories related to physical, psychological, social, cognitive, moral and spiritual changes throughout the lifespan.

 - FITN1002 Personal Health and Wellness

-- Students will utilize both theoretical and practical components to engage in individual and group physical activities in a variety of indoor and outdoor settings.
+- Students utilize both theoretical and practical components to engage in individual and group physical activities in a variety of indoor and outdoor settings.
 Emphasis is placed on personal development through all aspects of the wellness continuum.
-Students will be introduced to counseling skills and will develop a personal lifestyle enhancement plan.
+Students are introduced to counselling skills and will develop a personal lifestyle enhancement plan.